git-sajib/git-sajib/README.md

 ## Hi there, I'm Samiul Islam [Sajib][website] 👨‍💻 <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 A passionate self-taught Full Stack web developer and a freelance software engineer.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+My passion for software with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.